DxNext/2016-Oct-L2/AppService/Labs/Functions/README.md

 ![](images/Try_4-1024x555.jpg)

 Click on **New Function** and choose a **BlobTrigger - C#**.
 Make sure the path name you use to trigger is the same as the Blob container name used to write the image from the first function.
-If you have not changed the default, the container name of the first function is _outcontainer_.
+If you have not changed the default, the container name of the first function is _outcontainer_/{name}.

 ```csharp
 #r "System.IO"